hungao/kendo-docs/web/splitter/overview.md

 Splitter panes are either scrollable (have an `overflow:auto` style) or they clip overflowing content (have an `overflow:hidden` style).
 In either case, nothing is allowed to be displayed outside the pane boundaries.
 This can be problematic in scenarios, which include Menus and other **non-detached** popups, which are rendered **inside** the pane (Most Kendo UI widgets, except the Menu, use detached popups, so there is no problem).

-The solution is to disable pane content scrolling and clipping by enforcing an `overflow:visible` style to the Splitter pane `&lt;div&gt;`.
+The solution is to disable pane content scrolling and clipping by enforcing an `overflow:visible` style to the Splitter pane `<div>`.
 In addition, the pane's stacking context must be raised by applying a positive `z-index` style.

 ### Example